 - What can I do to prepare for sex postpartum?

-- What are some concerning symptoms I should be on the look out for?
+- What are some symptoms I should be on the lookout for?

 The bottom line

-While babies will have multiple doctor’s appointments over their first year of life, new mothers will most often only have one (or two!).
-Hopefully, this post will guide you in making the most of your six week postpartum checkup, encourage you to seek answers to your concerns, and pursue the care you need to heal, whether physical or emotional.
+While babies will have multiple doctor’s appointments over their first year of life, new mothers will often only have one (or two!).
+Postpartum care in America leaves something to be desired.
+Hopefully this will guide you in making the most of your 6 week postpartum checkup.
+We encourage you to seek answers to your concerns.
+We hope you pursue the care you need to heal, whether physical or emotional.